pelmers/JustSpeedometer/README.md

 Yes you could start a run or cycle activity and see your current ground speed there.
 The advantage of this one is that (just) speed is shown front and center.
 And it saves a few seconds because it won't ask to save the track file afterwards.

+## Building for publication
+To build the app for publication, run the vs code command Monkey C: Export Project.